52 Ways to Grow Your Rent Roll

 9. Utilise social media ads

 To further boost the effectiveness of your social media profiles, paid social ads can help drive more likes and shares for your page and if you blog (more on this shortly), it can also increase traffic to your blog.
 Social ads are particularly useful as you can be highly targeted with who you show your ads to, you can target your ads by age, gender and location.
+You can try out BRSM.IO for social media marketing.

 10. Build a following on YouTube